These Prime Day Lightning Deals are going fast — shop them now

 Limited-time Lightning Deals go live throughout the day and tend to run for only a couple of hours.
 Since they don’t last long, if you see something you like, don’t wait too long before purchasing.

 We compiled some of the best Lightning Deals that we think you should know about.
-We’ll continue updating our list with new savings opportunities throughout the event.
+We’ll continue updating our list with new savings opportunities throughout the rest of the sale event.
+We also shared the Prime Day bestsellers, so you can see what other Select readers are shopping for.

 Below, we’re sharing the best Prime Day Lightning Deals.
 All of our recommendations are based on our previous coverage and reporting.
 To ensure the quality of each deal, we’re running deals through price trackers like CamelCamelCamel — each product is either at its lowest price ever or its lowest price in at least three months.